circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 *[Basics]({{ site.baseurl }}/2.0/basics/) > Overview*

-## What is Continuious Integration?
+## What is Continuous Integration?

 **Continuous integration** is a practice that encourages developers to integrate their code into a `master` branch of a shared repository early and often.
 Instead of building out features in isolation and integrating them at the end of a development cycle, code is integrated with the shared repository by each developer multiple times throughout the day.